BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 0 stroke:green,stroke-width:2.0px
     linkStyle 1 stroke:#55f,stroke-width:2.0px
 ```
-However, due to the fact that the bundles of DIDs remain hidden, that's not enough.
-He needs to hand his assertion to Blockchain Commons, and then they need to send back a proof when reveals just enough of the Envelope structure to open up the bundle that contains his DID.
+However, due to the fact that the contents of the bundles of identifiers remain hidden, that's not enough.
+Paul needs to hand his assertion to Blockchain Commons, and then they need to send back a proof that reveals just enough of the Envelope structure to open up the bundle that contains his identifier.
 Though this is more back-and-forth than in the previous Use Case, it can still be done in a privacy preserving way, such as Paul requesting the Proof over a Tor connection.

 Here's what the proof looks like.
 ```